jagenjo/litescene.js/guides/operating_with_vectors.md

 For matrices the class is mat3 and mat4.

+To have a full list of mat4 operations [the gl-matrix mat4 documentation](http://glmatrix.net/docs/mat4.html)

 ## Operating with quaternions (quat)

 For quaternions the class is called quat.

+To have a full list of quat operations [the gl-matrix quat documentation](http://glmatrix.net/docs/quat.html)